Tejas4322/s3-to-rds-using-terraform/README.md

 ![Screenshot 2024-06-29 210747](https://github.com/Tejas4322/s3-to-rds-using-terraform/assets/141610398/8f521486-cabc-4857-9403-cdddf82033fe)

-- You can also watch logs on cloudwatch log group if the data is pushed successfully.
+- You can also watch logs on the CloudWatch log group to verify if the data is pushed successfully or to debug any errors.

 ![Screenshot 2024-06-29 210734](https://github.com/Tejas4322/s3-to-rds-using-terraform/assets/141610398/1a562ad3-b604-438f-bb90-ce0bb8c74cfe)